Skip Navigation

 Job Responsibilities may include but are not limited to the following:

-• Provide early intervention and case management to claimants selected for the Reemployment Services and Eligibility Assessments (RESEA) program.
-RESEA consists of claimants identified by the Kansas Department of Labor (KDOL) Worker Profiling and Reemployment Services (WPRS) system as “likely to exhaust” Unemployment Insurance (UI) benefits
+• Provides early intervention Reemployment Services, to beneficiaries identified by the Kansas Department of Labor (KDOL) Worker Profiling and Reemployment Services (WPRS) system as “likely to exhaust.”
+Unemployment Insurance (UI) benefits.

 Location: Wichita Workforce Center